 To apply for admission to the program you must send a completed application form along with official transcripts from all post-secondary schools you attended, your resume, an essay, three letters of recommendation, and samples of your work.
 The non-refundable application fee is $75.00.
-Details about this part of the application process may be found here.
+See How to Apply for more information

 Semesters begin during semi-annual retreats held in early November and May.
 Applications are accepted for consideration at any time, however the deadline for application submissions for fall retreat admissions is September 30 and for spring retreat admissions the deadline is April 15.
 Admissions materials are reviewed by the core MFA faculty and acceptance decisions are made prior to retreats.
 Applicants are notified of admissions decisions within three weeks of receipt of completed applications.

 What kind of work should I include with my application?

 The MFA is a Fine Art degree.
 The faculty would like to see recent work (done within the last two years) that is competent technically, is representative of your creative focus, and makes a coherent artistic statement.
 It is generally not a good idea to submit work done commercially over which you did not have exclusive creative control.
 Additionally, it is not recommended that you send work with the intention of demonstrating your versatility; send work that most identifies your own interests, personal work.

 May I work on my projects with any mentor I choose?

 You may work with a mentor of your choosing on studio projects provided the College approves them in advance.
 They must submit a CV for review.
 The school prefers that they hold a terminal degree, however, if they can demonstrate substantial professional experience, this qualification may be waived.
 Further, if they have particular expertise in an area you intend to pursue with a specific project, they may be qualified to work with you on that project, regardless of the degrees they do or do not hold.